pgorman/dangerjaunt/minirules.md

 #### 4. Speak with Dead ####

-The cleric whispers three questions to a recently deceased spirit, and get answers.
+The cleric whispers three questions to a recently deceased spirit, and gets answers.
 Clerics of less than seventh level can only contact those who died within the last three days.
 Clerics of less than eleventh level can only contact those who died within the last three months.
 Answers from spirits often come as riddles or in an otherwise cryptic form.